Thaneesha/learning/README.md

-# learning project with AWS and Python
+# learning project with AWS and Pythonand codebuild